YSTEMandChess/app.ystemandchess.com/README.md

 # Installation of the Development Environment
-To quick install the dev environment, use the script I have created called `setup.sh`.
+**NOTE: The install script does not yet work.
+It is still in development** To quick install the dev environment, use the script I have created called `setup.sh`.
 This should provide a good installation provided you type in your password a couple of time and are on ubuntu.

 &nbsp;